-- monitor the returns of each Fund relative to its investment objectives and over the timeframes nominated in Section 5 of this SIPO; - assess the extent to which the Fund's investment objectives are being achieved and are expected to be achieved going forward; - monitor the performance of individual asset classes against suitable industry standard benchmark indices and, particularly the asset class indices outlined in Section 6; - monitor investment risks associated with each Fund and ascertain the existence of any particular weakness/concerns with the investment strategy, Investment Manager or the Investment Manager's products utilised; and - allow Mercer to continually assess the ability of each Investment Manager to successfully meet the objectives set for that manager.
+- monitor the returns of each Fund relative to its investment objectives and over the timeframes nominated in Section 5 - Objectives of this SIPO; - assess the extent to which the Fund's investment objectives are being achieved and are expected to be achieved going forward; - monitor the performance of individual asset classes against suitable industry standard benchmark indices and, particularly the asset class indices outlined in Section 6 - Investment Strategy; - monitor investment risks associated with each Fund and ascertain the existence of any particular weakness/concerns with the investment strategy, Investment Manager or the Investment Manager's products utilised; and - allow Mercer to continually assess the ability of each Investment Manager to successfully meet the objectives set for that manager.

-Mercer, in its capacity as manager of the MITNZ, is responsible for reviewing the performance of the appointed MITNZ Investment Managers.
+Mercer is responsible for reviewing the performance of the appointed Investment Managers.
 Such monitoring is undertaken on a regular basis.
-Factors taken into account in these reviews will include investment style, resources, organisational strength, investment performance relative to objectives, product structure, and any other factors considered relevant to the Investment Manager's continuing ability to meet the applicable investment objective.
+These reviews include investment style, resources, organisational strength, investment performance relative to objectives, product structure, and any other factors considered relevant to the Investment Manager's continuing ability to meet the applicable investment objective.
 Returns will also be compared with returns earned by a suitable peer group, such as a group of other professional investment managers.